arieh/Moock/README.md

 The 2 main tools supplied are:

 1. A method for creating stub functions, that allows you to define a set of expectations for the method and to pass it a returned value.
+2. A Mocking tool for creating partial mocks for non-class objects
-2. A Class Mutator that allows stubbing specific methods within a class.
+3. A Class Mutator that allows stubbing specific methods within a class.

-*NOTE
+*NOTE*

 Since v0.8, Moock's Stub is now cross-lib, and supports advanced expectation settings.
 It's syntax is also slightly changed.
 Moock currently support these test libs: